Lois-Wong/open-cs-course-recommender/README.md

 ##### Web Crawling for Data Collection

  To centralize and organize existing learning resources, this platform leverages web crawling to gather open-access Computer Science courses names and descriptions from MIT OpenCourseWare and Coursera.
 We consider web crawling the optimal approach for this task because it allows us to efficiently gather a wide range of up-to-date information from diverse sources, ensuring our database is comprehensive and current.
 Additionally, web crawling offers the advantage of automating the data collection process, saving valuable time and resources compared to manual entry methods.

-###### Web Crawling Statement

- We acknowledge the importance of good robot "citizenship" and are committed to ensuring that our web robot operates within the guidelines set by the websites we visit.
-Our web crawler adheres to the directives specified in the robots.txt files of the websites and complies with the restrictions and limitations imposed by the website administrators.
-We have limited the scope of our web crawling activities to only the segments of the web that are directly relevant to our research purposes.
-For this project, we access each course webpage from the results of the educational sites' course search filtered to "Computer Science" results and collect the course title and description.

 ##### Course Recommendation